 Bosses at train operator Northern Rail say the move has been introduced because footfall at the four stations, on the Colne to Blackpool line, is low.

-A Northern Rail spokesman said: “This means that customers travelling to these stations just need to let the conductor on the train know where they want to get off and he will arrange for the driver to stop.
+A Northern Rail spokesman said: “This means that customers travelling to these stations just need to let the conductor on the train know where they want to get off and he will arrange for the

 The train will automatically stop at those stations where passengers are waiting to board.